-The Northwest is a large potato-producing region most known for the "Idaho Potato."
-Washington, Oregon and California farmers also grow a large volume of potatoes that are either fresh packed or processed for consumers, both domestic and international.
+The western U.S. is a large potato-producing region most known for the "Idaho Potato."
+Washington, Oregon, and California farmers also grow a large volume of potatoes that are either fresh packed or processed for consumers, both domestic and international.